FastPayCash/fastpayvm3/README.md

 V3.0.2

-1. Upload and install the `fastpay.zip` file using VirtueMart's Extension Manager
+1. Upload and install the `fastpay-master.zip` file using VirtueMart's Extension Manager
 2. Go to VirtueMart Confiugration > Shop > Payment Methods
 3. Configure the FASTPAY payment plugin with your details
 4. You should now be ready to start accepting payments via the FASTPAY gateway